-In pursuit of the first goal cited above, M.A. courses in the Communication and Journalism will provide students with a solid foundation in the field for those seeking to pursue a doctoral degree in Communication or a related discipline, those desiring to teach at the community college level, or those seeking a terminal degree for professional development.

-In pursuit of the second goal cited above, Communication and Journalism will have opportunity, through its graduate degree offering, to provide students with advance training in the field of communication and to conduct methodologically and theoretically informed research in their selected track of study.
+- 1. In pursuit of the first goal cited above, M.A. courses in the Communication and Journalism will provide students with a solid foundation in the field for those seeking to pursue a doctoral degree in Communication or a related discipline, those desiring to teach at the community college level, or those seeking a terminal degree for professional development. - 2.
+In pursuit of the second goal cited above, Communication and Journalism will have opportunity, through its graduate degree offering, to provide students with advanced training in the field of communication and to conduct methodologically and theoretically informed research in their selected track of study.

-c.
-Student Learning Outcomes
+C. Student Learning Outcomes

-M.A. students will demonstrate the ability to understand and interpret the impact of communication dynamics on social processes, conduct methodologically and theoretically informed research in communication, further their abilities in research and writing and acquire the analytical skills needed for their educational and/or professional pursuits.
+- 1. M.A. students will demonstrate the ability to understand and interpret the impact of communication dynamics on social processes, conduct methodologically and theoretically informed research in communication, further their abilities in research and writing and acquire the analytical skills needed for their educational and/or professional pursuits. - 2.
 M.A. candidates will demonstrate these abilities by writing formal, extended analytical research papers concerning key problematics in communication, typically using either qualitative or quantitative modes of analyses or a combination of both.
-This process culminates in one of two ways: 1) in the writing of the M.A.
-Thesis, an extended piece of research involving identification of a key problematic, a critical engagement of the relevant theoretical literature, and the implementation of an appropriately selected methodology; or 2) in the writing of examination essays in response to specific questions regarding methodology, theory, and the significant literature in their selected track.
+This process culminates in one of three ways: 1) in the writing of the M.A.
+Thesis, an extended piece of research involving identification of a key problematic, a critical engagement of the relevant theoretical literature, and the implementation of an appropriately selected methodology; 2) in the writing of examination essays in response to specific questions regarding methodology, theory, and the significant literature in their selected track, or 3) in the completion of a creatively driven Project that proposes new ideas and advances theoretical understanding of an issue.